 The transmitter should begin transmission by turning on the RF power at slot start.

 The transmitter should be turned off after the last bit of the transmission packet has left the transmitting unit.
 This event should occur within the slots allocated for own transmission.
-The slot access is performed as described in § 1.2.2, Annex 2.
+The slot access is performed as described in § A2-1.2.2.

-4.3.6 Slot state
+A3-4.3.6 Slot state